sekoyo/keshi/README.md

 const cache = createCache();

 const user = await cache.resolve('user', () => fetch('https://myapi.com/user').then(r => json()), '30 mins');

-// It's good practice to teardown your cache when it is no longer needed or the program terminates. cache.teardown();
 ```

 What this will do: